 Economics & Markets

-Inside the mind of the Master Investor: British billionaire Jim Mellon updates on his latest investing and trading activities.
+Inside the mind of the Master Investor: British billionaire investor Jim Mellon reveals his latest thoughts on the markets.

 We Brits think of America as the Right Nation – an inherently pro-capitalist society.
 Yet a new generation of socialist politicians in America is making its mark.
 They just might take power in 2020 in a backlash against Trumpery, says Victor Hill.

 China’s rise has been relentless over the last four decades.
 But where is China really heading?
 Victor Hill investigates some important recent developments out East.

 Victor Hill examines how America’s evolving (a polite word for deteriorating) relationship with Europe may accelerate the risks of a US-China clash.